2019 IPEG Abstract Submission Information:

 - Single Site and/or NOTES

 The Program Committee reserves the right to allocate the category of each accepted abstract in the final scientific program.
-The official language of the congress is English.

 We encourage everyone to submit an abstract, whether or not you are a member of IPEG.